Westlake High School (Georgia): History

+In 2023, 350 ninth and tenth-grade students were withdrawn from Westlake due to residency eligibility issues.
+The school was facing significant overcrowding, with enrollment exceeding capacity by 500 students.
+As a result, an analysis of student addresses was conducted to determine whether they resided within the Westlake school zone.

 Magnet program

 Westlake's Math/Science Magnet Program prepares students for the academic and career fields of science, technology, engineering, and math (STEM) through rigorous instruction, relevant experiences, and supportive relationships.

 Goals

 The magnet program at Westlake seeks to provide an academically rigorous foundation for math, science, engineering, and media-based careers.
 Students are exposed to courses that offer real-world problems and inquiry-based instruction.
 The program develops partnerships with universities and businesses so that students have access to relevant instructional and internship experiences in medical science, engineering, and media.
 Students are also encouraged to participate in academic, athletic, and artistic extracurricular activities that support their achievement.